yugabyte/yugabyte-db/docs/content/stable/reference/configuration/yb-tserver.md

 ### Network compression

-Use the following two gflags to configure RPC compression:
+Use the following two gflags to configure RPC compression.

 ##### --enable_stream_compression

 Controls whether YugabyteDB uses RPC compression.

-Valid values are `true` or `false`.
+Default: `true`

 ##### --stream_compression_algo

-Specifies which compression algorithm to use.
+Specifies which RPC compression algorithm to use.
 Requires `enable_stream_compression` to be set to true.
 Valid values are:

 - 0: No compression (default value)
 - 1: Gzip